 - Defining and understanding the role of crisis intervention and counseling in the school counseling field.

 - Defining consultation and supervision as related to the counseling profession.

 - Demonstrating via case studies the ability to apply ethical decision-making skills.

-- Discussing confidentiality, privileged communication, duty to warn, informed consent, dual relationships, privacy, right of clients, professional liability, and malpractice in mental health setting.
+- Discussing confidentiality, privileged communication, duty to warn, informed consent, dual relationships, privacy, right of clients, professional liability, and malpractice in the school counseling field.

 - Assessing one’s own values, attitudes, and beliefs as a helping professional.